Differential privacy statistical inference for a directed graph network model with covariates: Principal results

 \subsection{Asymptotic normality}

-The asymptotic behaviors of the differentially private moment estimator crucially depend on the Jacobian matrix of $F(\widehat{{\theta}})$.
-We find this Jacobian is structured, and introduce a general matrix class to characterize its structure.
-Given two positive numbers $m$ and $M$ with $M\ge m\ge 0$, we say the $(2n-1)\times(2n-1)$ matrix $V=(v_{i,j})$ belongs to the class $L_{n}(m,M)$ if the following holds:
+The core of the asymptotic behavior of the differentially private moment estimator depends on the Jacobian matrix of \(F(\widehat{{\boldsymbol\theta}})\).
+We observe that this Jacobian matrix has structural characteristics, so we introduce a class of general matrices to characterize its structure.
+Let $m$ and $M$ be two positive numbers satisfying \(M\ge m\ge 0\); a \((2n-1)\times(2n-1)\) matrix \(V=(v_{i,j})\) is classified as belonging to the class \(L_{n}(m,M)\) if it satisfies the following conditions:

 Clearly, $V$ has the following structure: